tenstorrent/CVM/README.md

 On the SV side, a module can obtain its own location using `cvm_topology::get_location`, which only accepts a full hierarchical path determined by `topology_gen`'s generated SV package `topology_pkg`.
 This package definition should be passed down to children nodes at compile time using the `TOPOLOGY` macro define.

 The `topology_gen` rule can accept a list of such yml files where they're all concatenated.
-To take advantage of this, the user can use yml anchors and instantiate modules/attributes to describe the design in a modular way.
+To take advantage of this, the user can use [YAML anchors](https://yaml.org/spec/1.2/spec.html#id2765878) and instantiate modules/attributes to describe the design in a modular way.

 ## registry